 Output Service Recommendations

-Last Updated: April 07, 2026
+Last Updated: June 12, 2026

-Service Client Updates
+Service Agent Updates

 Automatic Updates

-- On the General tab deselect Enable Automatic Updates.
+- On the General tab, deselect Enable Automatic Updates.

 - Select Save in the upper-right corner.